 Editors note (by Doug Peterson, Head of R+D at Digital Transitions)

-Now to Rachel Larsen, Senior Technician at Pixel Acuity, who led their testing…
+Now to Rachel Larsen, Senior Technician at DT Heritage, who led their testing…

 Testing can often involve fancy charts that cost thousands of dollars, but sometimes it is easier to start with a more familiar item like a $20 bill.
 My approach to testing is borrowed from my approach to normal production: be thorough but be practical.
 That comes through in the first test I ran: the Tented Bill Test.